 Manufacturing Defects For Decking

 These are defects found in lumber that are caused by sawing and dressing lumber.
 The machining process to produce dimensional lumber puts a large amount of stress on wood.
-In trying to reshape a large uneven log composed with complicated grain patterns into usable lumber can cause reactions that produce low quality lumber.
+In trying to reshape a large uneven log composed of complicated grain patterns into usable lumber can cause reactions that produce low-quality lumber.

 Roller Check – Roller check occurs when a cupped board is mechanically flattened between roller planes.
-A light roller check in up to 2’ long, a medium roller check is between 2’ and 4’ long, and heavy roller check is more than 4’ long.
+A light roller check is up to 2’ long, a medium roller check is between 2’ and 4’ long and heavy roller check is more than 4’ long.